 A hardship license (sometimes called a restricted license, restricted driving permit, or a cinderella license) provides the driver with a legal right to continue driving to specified locations at designated times.

-If you’ve lost your license due to a violation, don’t pinch pennies for Uber rides or sign up for a bus pass.
+If you've lost your license due to a violation, don't pinch pennies for Uber rides or sign up for a bus pass.
 You may be eligible to apply for a hardship or restricted license, depending on your situation.
-In this guide, we’ll help you understand what this type of license can do for you, how it works, and how to get one.

 How Restricted Licenses Work